 IT'S ABOUT THE FABRICS™

-Hydrapore® is a high performance waterproof/breathable PU laminate that is built into the outer shell fabric of Striker Ice suits.
+Hydrapore® is a high performance waterproof/breathable PU laminate that is built into the outer shell fabric of Striker ice fishing suits.
 Hydrapore® system technology is specifically designed to provide maximum protection against extreme weather elements.
-Hydrapore® has a superior 5000mm/5000g/ m2 rating for resisting water penetration and for breathability.
+Hydrapore® has a superior 5000mm/5000g/ m2 rating for resisting water penetration and for providing breathability.
 Please note that the rate at which W/B systems expel moisture vapor is variable with external temperature.

 SHELL TECHNOLOGY AND STAYING DRY